netdata/netdata/docs/netdata-agent/configuration/collectors/enable-or-disable-collectors-and-plugins.md

 # Enable or Disable Collectors and Plugins

-By default, most Collectors adn Plugins are enabled, but you might want to disable something specific for optimization purposes.
+By default, most Collectors and Plugins are enabled, but you might want to disable something specific for optimization purposes.

 Using [`edit-config`](/docs/netdata-agent/configuration/README.md#edit-a-configuration-file-using-edit-config), open `netdata.conf` and scroll down to the `[plugins]` section.